Colostrum Gummies: What the Factory Floor Reveals

 The real differentiator

-That’s the factory-floor reality of colostrum gummies-and it’s where KorNutra focuses to help brands build products that are not only appealing at launch, but consistent through the last day of shelf life.
+That's the factory-floor reality.
+And it's where KorNutra focuses: helping brands build products that are appealing at launch and consistent through the last day of shelf life.

 ← Back to Blog